infoyouth/infoyouth.github.io/_posts/2024-11-28-c-control-statements-decision-making.md

 Exiting...
 ```

 ## <span style="color:#2980b9">Conclusion 🎯</span>

-The `do while` loop provides a concise way to execute a block of code at least once, making it suitable for scenarios where you need to guarantee initial execution regardless of the condition.
-Understanding its nuances compared to the `while` loop is crucial for writing efficient and robust C programs.
-Remember to choose the loop type that best suits your specific needs!
+The `do while` loop provides a concise way to execute a block of code at least
+once, making it suitable for scenarios where you need to guarantee initial
+execution regardless of the condition.
+Understanding its nuances compared to the
+`while` loop is crucial for writing efficient and robust C programs.
+Remember to
+choose the loop type that best suits your specific needs!

 # <span style="color:#e67e22">C Loops: 🌀 `for` vs. `while`</span>

-This document compares the `for` and `while` loops in C, highlighting their differences and providing examples to illustrate their best use cases.
-We'll use emojis, Markdown formatting, and Mermaid diagrams to make it visually appealing and easy to understand.
+This document compares the `for` and `while` loops in C, highlighting their
+differences and providing examples to illustrate their best use cases.

 ## <span style="color:#2980b9">The `for` Loop 🔁</span>

-The `for` loop is ideal when you know *in advance* how many times you need to iterate.
-It's perfect for processing arrays, iterating a specific number of times, or working with sequences.
+The `for` loop is ideal when you know _in advance_ how many times you need to
+iterate.
+It's perfect for processing arrays, iterating a specific number of
+times, or working with sequences.

 ### <span style="color:#8e44ad">Syntax and Structure</span>